qubiit/qubiit/README.md

-I am just a meercat who loves to explore the opinion of beautiful minds of mother earth in form of code.
+I am just a meercat who loves to explore the opinion of beautiful minds of mother earth in the form of code.